dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 #### Supporting custom authorization

 If your Dagster deployment lives behind a custom auth backend, you can customize the Airflow-to-Dagster proxying behavior to authenticate to your backend.
-`proxying_to_dagster` can take a parameter `dagster_operator_klass`, which allows you to define a custom `BaseProxyToDagsterOperator` class.
+`proxying_to_dagster` can take a parameter `dagster_operator_klass`, which allows you to define a custom `BaseProxyTasktoDagsterOperator` class.
 This allows you to override how a session is created.
 Let's say for example, your Dagster installation requires an access key to be set whenever a request is made, and that access key is set in an Airflow `Variable` called `my_api_key`.
-We can create a custom `BaseProxyToDagsterOperator` subclass which will retrieve that variable value and set it on the session, so that any requests to Dagster's graphql API will be made using that api key.
+We can create a custom `BaseProxyTasktoDagsterOperator` subclass which will retrieve that variable value and set it on the session, so that any requests to Dagster's graphql API will be made using that api key.

 ```python